Proof complexity of positive branching programs: Monotone functions and positive proofs

-Given a set of (positive) extension axioms $\mathcal A = \{ e_i \extiff A_i\}_{i<n} $, a (positive) formula $A$ over $e_0, \dots, e_{n-1}$ is \emph{$\mathcal A$-valid} if, for every assignment $\alpha$, we have $\alpha \sat{\mathcal A} A$ (cf.~\cref{dfn:sat-endt-wrt-extax}).
 The same argument as in Proposition~\ref{prop:poselndt-sound-compl} can now be applied to show completeness for $\mathcal A$-valid positive sequents by proofs using the extension axioms $\mathcal A$.
 The only difference is that, when we reach a connective-free sequent (bottom-up), extension variables may also occur, not just propositional variables and constants.
 In this case we must use the extension axioms to unwind the extension variables and continue the proof search algorithm.
 Termination of this process now follows by appealing to $\mathcal A$-induction (cf.~\cref{A-induction}). \end{remark}